BeratE/shift-schedule/README.md

 # Shift Schedule
-Schift Schedule is a Redmine plugin for managing the weekly budget of the developers by scheduling them to different projects and versions.
+Schift Schedule is a Redmine plugin for managing the weekly budget of the developers onto different versions of projects.

 ## Installation
 - Clone the repository into /#{REDMINE_ROOT}/plugins/